michelebucelli/dealii-prm-tree/README.md

 It is possible that section names, parameter names or parameter values with "special" characters (not alphanumeric, not dash, dot, comma, colon or underscore) will not be recognized.
 If that occurs in a reasonable case, please [report it in an issue](https://github.com/michelebucelli/dealii-prm-tree/issues).

 ### Issues
-Please use the [Github issue tracker](https://github.com/michelebucelli/dealii-prm-tree/issues) to report bugs, request featurees or leave any feedback.
+Please use the [Github issue tracker](https://github.com/michelebucelli/dealii-prm-tree/issues) to report bugs, request features or leave any feedback.

 ### License
 GNU GPL 3.0